do-community/dns-tool/src/static/README.md

 ## SPF Explainer

-Recursively explore and evaluate SPF records.
-Type a domain, search & evaluate an IP for mail sending.
+A tool that explains a domain's SPF records.
+Search a domain and either explore its records or evaluate an IP for mail sending.

 ### [:arrow_right: Use now](./spf-explainer)